A brain tumor is an abnormal growth of tissue in the brain.

 Meningioma.
-This kind of tumor starts in the outer linings of the brain and spinal cord.
+This kind of tumor starts in the outer linings of the brain (meninges).
 It is more common in adults.
-Most meningiomas can be removed with surgery, but some may grow back.
+Many meningiomas can be removed with surgery, but some may grow back.

 Primary central nervous system lymphoma.
 This is an aggressive, rare type of tumor that starts in lymphocytes.
 This is a type of immune cell.
 The tumor is more common in people with a disease of the immune system, such as AIDS.
 But it can grow in healthy people.

 A secondary brain tumor is also known as a metastatic brain tumor.
 This is cancer that starts in another organ and then travels to the brain.
 In adults, secondary brain tumors are more common than primary brain tumors.
 Cancer in the brain that has spread from another part of the body is not considered brain cancer.
 It is still the same type of cancer as where it started.
 For example, lung cancer that has spread to the brain is called metastatic lung cancer.
 These are some of the most common types of cancer that spread to the brain: